563rd Rescue Group: Squadron to group

 The group was credited with rescuing almost 10,000 United Nations personnel during the Korean War, including almost 1,000 combat saves from behind enemy lines, and 200 water rescues.
 Its actions earned the unit a Distinguished Unit Citation and two Korean Presidential Unit Citations.
+(Note: The squadron was the first United States Air Force unit to earn a Distinguished Unit Citation.
+Tilford, p.
+14.)

 Following the war, the group returned to providing rescue capability in Japan.
 As Air Rescue Service shrank from a peak of 50 squadrons in 1954, the 37th Squadron was inactivated in May 1955.
 During 1955, the group replaced its SB-29s with Douglas SC-54 Skymasters.
 The SC-54 carried four 40-man inflatable rafts that were safer to drop than the single wooden boat carried by the SB-29.
 In 1957, group headquarters and the 38th Squadron were inactivated, and the 36th and 39th Squadrons were transferred to the 2nd Air Rescue Group.
 By 1961 Air Rescue Service would have only eleven squadrons assigned.